mragsac/BISB-Bootcamp-2021/module0_welcome-to-bootcamp/summer-PI-talk-series/README.md

 ## WILL these talks be recorded?

 After confirming with the speakers, we will be recording all of the talks!
-You can find a link to the collection of all recordings in the following Google Drive Folder: https://drive.google.com/drive/folders/1ZE87f73gIF-THYAohX1StiMYhtVgrwPo?usp=sharing.
+You can find a link to the collection of all recordings in the following Google Drive Folder: https://drive.google.com/drive/folders/1-cevZCNax2ZsLS2cJoNO5HgOm9dL7p77?usp=sharing.

+*Please note that this folder is currently restricted to emails from the **@eng.ucsd.edu** domain.
+If you would like to view the recordings and you're not currently a part of this domain, you will need to request access!*

 Additionally, we will also be asking each of the speakers the following set of questions: